Thursday, December 30, 2021

 A Rookie Driver Comes Across His First Accident Scene

-In 1980, I was a newbie, only a few weeks into my first trucking job with Harry H. Long Moving, Storage and Express out of Milwaukee when I came across my first accident scene.
+In 1980, I was a newbie, only a few weeks into my first semi-trucking job with Harry H. Long Moving, Storage and Express out of Milwaukee when I came across my first accident scene.
 I had to deliver a load to a small town in northwest Wisconsin early and was on a very rural two lane highway at about 3am in the morning.
 Coming around a shallow curve I saw an object in the center of my lane which turned out to be a large truck tire and wheel which had evidently fallen off a semi.
 It was very dark but I saw it in time to go around and as I came back into my lane saw the taillights of a car sitting past the ditch quite away off the highway.

 I pulled off on the shoulder, activating my 4-ways and got out to check.
 Before exiting the cab I called out on the CB radio but got no response.
 I remember the sickening feeling in my stomach as I ran through the the weeds and brush to the car which was a Chevy Caprice.
 I could hear the engine idling but saw no one in the vehicle.
 Approaching and looking in the side window there was an older woman laying across the seat and I hollered, asking if she was OK and opened the door.